MuhammadAliyan10/MuhammadAliyan10/README.md

 ## 🌟 Bio

-_I'm currently pursuing BSCS at University of Lahore, where I'm honing my skills in Java.
+_I'm currently pursuing BSCS at University of Lahore, where I'm honing my skills in Java & SQL.
 Outside of academia, I'm deeply involved in Development & Machine Learning_

 ## 🧑🏻‍💻 Experience